 - Okta is configured for provisioning with users from forestZ to the same Office 365 tenant.

 When you configure provisioning on the forestZ Office 365 app, it automatically imports groups from Office 365 into Okta.
 There are groups in Office 365 that are imported from forestA that already exist in Okta because of a sync from the forestA AD agent.
-The image below shows a mix of groups from Box, LDAP, and Active Directory alongside native groups in Okta.
+The image below shows a mix of groups from Box, LDAPLightweight Directory Access Protocol (LDAP) is a lightweight client-server protocol for accessing directory services, specifically X.500-based directory services.
+LDAP runs over TCP/IP or other connection oriented transfer services., and Active Directory alongside native groups in Okta.

 Delete groups imported from provisioning-enabled apps